XTreePath: A generalization of XPath to handle real world structural variation: Shift Analysis

 \end{itemize}

-In our experiments, we observe that multiple large groups of unique XPaths are usually due to template incon¬sistencies and small groups of unique XPaths (less than 4) are usually due to DOM cleaner inconsistencies.
+In our empirical study, we observe large groups of unique XPaths are due to inconsistent templates and small groups of unique XPaths (less than 4) are usually due to DOM cleaner inconsistencies.

-In scientific research, we need to quantify the difficulty in maintaining a wrapper in order to measure the disorder of the domain.
-The concept of entropy intuitively fits.
-To compare the complexity of these attributes, such as \textit{title} and \textit{author} on the domain \textit{deepdiscount}, we can define the probability that an XPath will be compatible on a domain.
-We use Shannon’s entropy to calculate this probability and properly weight the significance of each XPath's incompatibility.
+Our next step is to mathematically quantify the difficulty in maintaining a wrapper in order to measure the disorder of the domain.

 \begin{definition}